DarkGrayMatter/sec/README.md

 # SEC - Security companion to the excellent Palantar library

-_SEC_ offers an companion to the use with the  [Palantar Configuration Values](https://github.com/palantir/encrypted-config-value) is an open source library which provides an easy way to secure configuration for Java server side applications written in DropWizard.
+_SEC_ offers an companion to the use with the  [Palantir Configuration Values](https://github.com/palantir/encrypted-config-value) is an open source library which provides an easy way to secure configuration for Java server side applications written in DropWizard.

-The Palantar's library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
+The Palantir's library is excellent to use, but lacks an eloquent command line tool to work with encrypted configurations.
 SEC attempt to fill this gap by providing, in addition a core encrypting command line tool, also the following capabilities:

-- Ability to also decrypt not only a single value, but also a complete configuration document.
+- Ability to decrypt not only a single value, but also a complete configuration document.
-- Ability to encrypt a values within a configuration document based on ant style property path selections.
+- Ability to encrypt values within a configuration document based on ant style property path selections.
 - Optionally convert an encrypted/decrypted configuration document to JSON, and Java Properties.
 -  Generate secure random binary values with, or without seed values.